 5. Can I lose my Bitcoin?

 Yes.
-If you lose access to your private keys or digital wallet, you may permanently lose your Bit-coin.
+If you lose access to your private keys or digital wallet, you may permanently lose your Bit coin.
 Always keep backups of your wallet information.